OldRacingCars.com

 Acknowledgements

 Most of the information on this page has been drawn from Autosport and Motoring News articles and reports during 1972.
 A full John Bolster article about the Surtees TS10 appeared in Autosport 27 Jan 1972 pp24-25.
-Many thanks to Chris Townsend, David McKinney, Alan Brown, Steve Wilkinson, Beat Schenker, Mario Colombo and Johannes Kistler for their help on these histories.
+Many thanks to Chris Townsend, David McKinney, Alan Brown, Steve Wilkinson, Beat Schenker, Mario Colombo and Johannes Kistler for their help on these histories, and to Matt Christ for his updates.
 Mike Kettlewell's interview of John Surtees appeared in Autocourse 1972-73 pp30-32.

 These histories last updated on .